paulc4/my-repo/UsingConcourse.md

 It will go orange (running) and then green (succeeded).
 If it goes red, the job failed.

-Click on the run number (1) and then click on my-repo and unit to show their output.
+The run number (#1) will have appeared and so will the steps.
+Click on my-repo and unit to make them show their output.
 You should see this:

 ![Jobs Output](https://github.com/paulc4/my-repo/blob/master/screenshots/job-output.png)

+## Using the Web Interface

+I did not find this very intuitive.
+The Home (house) icon takes you to the home page for the _current pipeline_.
+Even going explicitly to [http://192.168.100.4:8080/](http://192.168.100.4:8080/) shows you the last pipeline used.

+Once you have multiple pipelines you can see them by clicking on the tripple bar icon at the top _left_ (next to the house icon).
+Select the pipeline you want.

+The so-called "Hamburger" icon (the triple bars on the top _right_) shows you the builds that you have run.

 # Online Documentation